jaurenigel/nj-git-testing-repo/README.md

 ```

-## Feel free to clone nj-git / contribute to make it better
+## Feel free to clone nj-git / contribute & make it better

 Here is the link https://github.com/jaurenigel/nj-git